 - Almond Milk – This liquid helps to create a smooth batter.
 Oat milk, soy milk, or coconut milk will also work.

 - Self-Rising Flour – This flour already contains a leavening agent (baking powder), helping the muffins rise.
-If you only have all-purpose flour, you can use 2 cups of it and stir in 4 teaspoons of baking powder.
+If you only have all-purpose flour, you can use 2 cups of it and stir in 3 teaspoons of baking powder.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Cinnamon – This spice adds warm flavors to the muffins.